 I have a question regarding Clinical Trial 119 Opinion " 2009-40 Permit/deny participation of Investigational New Drugs Management Committee members in deliberations/votes ".

-As stated in ICH-GCP, we consider it undesirable for investigational drug managers (including assistants) to participate.
-Currently, due to the opinion of Clinical Trial 119, we have been unable to obtain the understanding of the investigational sites, and currently a delegated pharmacist is participating in the deliberation and vote.
+As stated in the ICH-GCP, we consider the participation of investigational drug managers (including assistants) to be undesirable.
+Currently, due to the opinion of Clinical Trial 119, the Investigator Site does not understand, and currently a delegated pharmacist is participating in the deliberations and voting.

 Therefore, we would like to know the following two points.